klemola/matiasklemola.com/content/articles/typescript-runtime-safety.md

 If I add a new field called “priority” with type `Number` to the Todo record (not present in the API), a call to `getTodo` results in `ValidationError: Expected number, but was undefined`.
 I can specify less fields than the API provides if I don’t need all of them in the app.

+!!! note "On nullable values"

     Fields that can be `null` in the API response are supported.
 They look like this: `priority: Number.Or(Null)`.
 Note the capital N in Null.
 It’s defined by `runtypes`.

 The to-do app is using a Promise-based flow.
 Had I used `async / await`, `getTodo` would look like this: